ASG (band)

-Tracks from ASG's albums have been played on MTV shows, including Viva La Bam, Rob & Big, Living Lahaina, Homewrecker, Bam's Unholy Union, Road Rules/Real World Challenge, Remaking Vince Neil and as background music in numerous surfing and snowboarding videos.
-Their song "The Dull Blade" from the album Win Us Over was included in the soundtrack of the popular skateboarding video game Skate 2 and "Dream Song" (also from the album Win Us Over), is included in the soundtrack for the video game Splatterhouse, that was released in the Fall 2010.
+The band plays a mixture of punk, southern rock, stoner metal and alternative metal.
+Tracks from the band's albums have been played on MTV shows, including Viva La Bam, Rob & Big, Living Lahaina, Homewrecker, Bam's Unholy Union, Road Rules/Real World Challenge and Remaking Vince Neil, and as background music in numerous surfing and snowboarding videos.
+Their song "The Dull Blade" from the album Win Us Over was included in the soundtrack of the skateboarding video game Skate 2, and "Dream Song" (also from Win Us Over) was included in the soundtrack for the 2010 video game Splatterhouse.

 ASG has toured with bands such as Motörhead, Weedeater, The Dwarves, Saviours, Helmet, Graveyard, Orange Goblin, High on Fire, and Torche.
-The band plays a mixture of punk rock, southern rock, stoner rock and metal.
 ASG played the 2007 Volcom Tour with Valient Thorr and Riverboat Gamblers.
 In September 2008, the band was part of that year's Volcom Tour along with Motörhead, Valient Thorr and Year Long Disaster.
 They were replacing both The Misfits and Airbourne who had pulled out of the tour.
 In 2009, ASG opened for CKY on their summer tour alongside Sweden's Graveyard.

 Vocalist-guitarist Jason Shi is the main songwriter for the band.
 ASG has credited influences such as Queens of the Stone Age, Jane's Addiction, Torche, Zeke, and Ween.
 In a review of the album Win Us Over, Allmusic wrote that the band's sound combines "the best qualities of Kyuss and Queens of the Stone Age".

-In 2009 ASG released a split CD with Savannah, GA band Black Tusk.
-It was recorded by Phillip Cope of Kylesa at the Jam Room in Columbia S.C.
-John Baizley of Baroness did the album's artwork.
-This split was self released by ASG and also by the Hyperrealist record label.

-In 2010 ASG released a split 7' vinyl with West Virginia's Karma to Burn as part of Volcom Entertainment's vinyl club series.
-ASG included the song 'All Over Creation' and Karma to Burn included 'Twenty in TwentyTen.'

-In 2010, the band was confirmed as being part of the soundtrack for Namco Bandai Games' 2010 remake of Splatterhouse.